Tiny-Earth/DemoSite/site/src/inclusive.md

 - When instructors exhibit behaviors related to instructor presence, students report high levels of learning and community (Shea et al., 2006).
 - Student affective learning, cognition, and motivation are significantly and positively correlated to instructor immediacy and presence (Baker, 2010).

-Examples of instructor immediacy (Andersen et al., 1981) and presence (Arbaugh & Hwang.
-2006) include:
+Examples of instructor immediacy (Andersen et al., 1981) and presence (Arbaugh & Hwang, 2006) include:

 - Instructor Immediacy:
     - Maintain closer physical distance